jadehjk/nodeapp/README.md

 To install docker-compose, follow the download instructions here: https://docs.docker.com/compose/install/

+You can see your version of nodejs by running `node -v`.

 To install nodejs, follow the download instructions here: https://nodejs.org/en/download/

 ## Running the app

-In the root project directory, run:

-### `docker-compose -f docker-compose.yml up`
+In the root project directory, run: `docker-compose -f docker-compose.yml up`

 This runs the app in development mode.
+Changes should automatically reload the app.

 ## Manually testing the app